Exclusive: Iran uses China bank to transfer funds to Quds-linked companies – report

 The exact amount of money the Quds could have received from the Kunlun channel is unclear.
 But the sums flowing from the Iranian central bank to Kunlun over the past year have been in the hundreds of millions of dollars, the report said.

 As Western sanctions tightened on Iran in 2012, Beijing picked Kunlun as its main bank to process billions of dollars in oil payments to Iran, shielding other banks from penalties.
-Kunlun had assets of 246.5 billion yuan ($40 billion) at the end of 2013, according to its annual report.
+Kunlun had assets of 246.5 billion yuan (25.5 billion pounds) at the end of 2013, according to its annual report.

 The U.S. Treasury's 2012 sanctions targeted money Iran was being paid for oil exports, including $22 billion held at Kunlun.
 However, there was an easing in the restrictions on Iran’s access to the money in November 2013 under a bilateral agreement with China, and as an interim nuclear deal was reached with six world powers in the same month.